discord-akairo/discord-akairo/README.md

 ## Features
 - Completely modular commands, inhibitors, and listeners.
   - Reading files recursively from directories.
-  - Adding, removing, and loading modules.
+  - Adding, removing, and reloading modules.
   - Categorization for modules.

 - Flexible command handling and creation.
   - Command aliases.
   - Command cooldowns.
   - Running commands on edits.
-  - A rich command prefixing system.
+  - A dynamic command prefixing system.
+    - Multiple prefixes.
+    - Variable prefixes per message.
-    - Multiple prefixes and prefix overwrites.
+    - Overwriting prefixes for commands.
     - Using mentions as a prefix.
   - Different ways to trigger a command.
     - Regular expression triggers.